ietf-wg-dnsop/draft-ietf-dnsop-domain-verification-techniques/draft-ietf-dnsop-domain-verification-techniques.md

 See {{RFC4086}} for additional information on randomness requirements.

 Providers MUST provide clear instructions on when a verifying record can be removed.
-The user SHOULD de-provision the resource record provisioned for a DNS-based domain verification challenge once the one-time challenge is complete.
+The user SHOULD de-provision the resource record provisioned for a DNS-based domain control validation challenge once the one-time challenge is complete.
 These instructions SHOULD be encoded in the RDATA via comma-separated ASCII key-value pairs {{RFC1464}}, using the key `expiry` to hold a time after which it is safe to remove the verifying record.
-If this key-value format is used, the verification token should use the key `token`.
+If this key-value format is used, the validation token should use the key `token`.
 For example:

     _foo-challenge.example.com.
 IN   TXT  "token=3419...3d206c4,expiry=2023-02-08T02:03:19+00:00"